wellyshen/react-cool-virtual/README.md

 };
 ```

-> 💡 Scrollbar thumb is jumping?
+> 💡 The scrollbar is jumping?
 It's because the total size of the items is gradually corrected along with an item has been measured.
 You can tweak the `itemSize` to reduce the phenomenon.

 ### Real-time Resize